donglinzhou/SICSRec/README.md

-The source code for our "Self-Supervised Representation Learning with ID-Content Modality Alignment for Sequential Recommendation"
+The source code for our "Self-Supervised Representation Learning with ID-Content Modality Alignment for Sequential Recommendation".

 # 1. Requirements